-W ALLA WALLA COLLEGE is a Christian institution of higher learning operated by the Seventh-day Adventist Church.
+W ALLA WALLA COLLEGE is a Christian institution of higher learning

 The College is located in the city of College Place, in the historic fertile Walla Walla valley of southeastern Washington.
-The Old Oregon Trail, near the campus, leads directly to the site of the old mission which was conducted by Marcus Whitman from 1836 to 1847, and which has been reconstructed by the Federal government as the Whitman Mission.
+The Old Oregon Trail, near the campus, leads directly to the site of the old mission which was conducted by Marcus Whitman from 1836 to 1847, and which has been reconstructed by the Federal Government as the Whitman Mission.
 The scenic Blue Mountains to the east are but a few minutes' drive from the campus, and offer unusual opportunities for recreation and relaxation.

-The College, in successful operation since December 7, 1892, was established in harmony with a resolution unanimously adopted at the General Conference of Seventh-day Adventists held in Battle Creek, Michigan, in 1891.
+The College, in successful operation since December 7, 1892, was established in harmony with a resolution unanimously adopted at the General Conference of Seventh-day Adventists held in Battle Creek,

+Michigan, in 1891.